strimzi/proposals/087-adopt-connect-health-endpoint.md

 ## Motivation

-Using the `/` endpoint for Kafka Connect and Mirror Maker 2 health checks is a common approach, but it does not actually test for readiness, because these requests can be completed before the worker is started.
+Using the `/` endpoint for Kafka Connect and MirrorMaker 2 health checks is a common approach, but it does not actually test for readiness, because these requests can be completed before the worker is started.
 Instead, the `/health` endpoint waits for the worker startup phase to complete, which is made of internal topics creation if they do not exists, internal topics full read, and cluster join.

 If the worker has not yet completed the startup phase, or it is unable to respond in time, the response will have a 5xx status code.